 A possible alternative to ALSFRS-R, the ROADS (Rasch-Built Overall ALS Disability Scale), is in development.

 - What is ROADS?

 ROADS (Rasch-Built Overall ALS Disability Scale) is a relatively new mathematically derived self-reported disability scale that may become a useful approach in ALS clinical trials.
 It appears to be more sensitive than ALSFRS-R in measuring changes in function.

 ROADS includes 28 daily activity questions such as “Can you blow out a candle?” or “Can you roll over in bed?”
-The patient answers either 0 (unable to perform), 1 (abnormal: able to perform but with difficulty) and 2 (normal: able to perform without difficulty), allowing for improved answering that may be beneficial for ALS clinical trials.
+The person living with ALS answers either 0 (unable to perform), 1 (abnormal: able to perform but with difficulty), and 2 (normal: able to perform without difficulty), allowing for improved answering that may be beneficial for ALS clinical trials.
 It is important to start to incorporate ROADS in trials of new therapeutic agents in ALS.
 This is how we will learn if it is better than current outcome measures and its validity.

 - What happens in an ALS clinic?

 Many ALS clinics use a multidisciplinary team approach to manage your care.
 Many specialists are present and will meet with you and your caregiver(s) individually.
 The team members typically coordinate your care under the direction of a neurologist experienced in ALS.